 - 1. Open Composer and authenticate locally. - 2.
-Click the New button in the toolbar. - 3.
+In the toolbar, click New 😪 . - 3.
 Under the Package Manifests heading in the sidebar, select User Environment. - 4.
-Select the item(s) you want to create a package source from, and then click Next.
+Select the item(s) you want to create a package source from and click Next.